 Wear a Fishing Hat

 Yep, this one is as obvious as the sunscreen and helps you to Be SunSmart when fishing.
-It’s a must when out on the sun to keep your scalp, face and eyes protected.
+It’s a must when out in the sun to keep your scalp, face and eyes protected.
 The good thing here is that it just looks so good to be wearing a high-class fishing cap.
-Here you can wear your favourite fishing brand sand express yourself with different styles and colours.
+Here you can wear your favourite fishing brand and express yourself with different styles and colours.
+Be SunSmart fishing Summer

 Stay hydrated when fishing and boating